ihucos/clickbait/content/alcohol.md

-Title: Benefits of alcohol consumption.
+Title: Moderate alcohol
 Date: 2022-06-01
 Authors: Dr. Its Legit
-Summary: We all know it.
+Summary: The Pros and Cons of Drinking Alcohol.
 ![Chocolate]({filename}/images/alcohol.png)

 It is no secret that alcohol has been around for centuries and has played a